 The values system of a company guides the actions of the engineers who work at that company.

-Some companies take themselves seriously, and have a work environment that is as stoic as the military.
-Other companies pride themselves on having good beer and a friendly, laid back atmosphere.
+Some companies take themselves seriously and have a work environment that is as stoic as the military.
+Other companies pride themselves on having a good beer and a friendly, laid back atmosphere.

 When company values are properly defined, the values can be used as reference points when making decisions.
 At Amazon, one of the core company values is “bias for action.”
 As an engineer, you are often in a situation where you can wait for more information, or you can start a project with an incomplete picture for how you will finish it.
 The “bias for action” lets you know that you should usually start the project despite having an incomplete picture.